Famous egg sald

 In advance, prepare the quick pickled shallot:

-- In a glass jar, pour the liquid over the sliced shallot, let cool, and pop in the fridge for about 30 minutes
+- In a glass jar, pour the liquid over the sliced shallot, let cool, and pop in the fridge for at least 30 minutes

 Cook eggs: